Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Read More

-Pool cleaner robots take some of the skills that make robot vacuums so popular and repurpose them for your swimming pool.
-More and more people are coming around to this marriage of convenience and smart tech.
+The best robotic pool cleaners repurpose some of the skills that make robot vacuums so popular for your swimming pool.
+More and more pool owners are coming around to this marriage of convenience and smart tech.

 (available at Amazon)

-make it easy to clean in-ground pools, traversing pool surfaces, floors, and walls with a set of rubber treads.
+make it easy to clean in-ground pools, traversing the water surface, floors, and walls with a set of rubber treads.
 A built-in filtration system collects dirt, debris, algae, and even leaves, so cleaning your pool will never be the same.
 With the added benefit of Wi-Fi, this Nautilus can be activated remotely or put on a cleaning schedule for optimal ease in keeping a clean pool.

 Best Smart Robotic Pool Cleaner